Should you replace a CV boot versus new axle shaft

 Add grease to the new boot and burp the air out of the joint

-Each boot kit comes with a packet of grease specially image of clean cv joint filled with new greasedesigned for CV joints.
+Each boot kit comes with a packet of grease specially designed for CV joints.
 Do not use ordinary chassis grease.
-Clip a corner of the grease packet and the squeeze all the grease into the boot, avoiding grease on the boot where it seals.
+Clip a corner of the grease packet and squeeze all the grease into the boot, avoiding grease on the boot where it seals.
 Install the clamp.
-Then reinstall the axle shaft into the vehicle
+Then, reinstall the axle shaft into the vehicle

 Why it usually makes more sense to replace the entire axle shaft versus replacing just the CV boot